-2-year-old Zakky started playgroup in September 2015 and was full of energy!
+Zakky started playgroup in September 2015 at the age of two and was full of energy!
 He loved running around, playing football and mixing with the other children.
 There were certainly no worries about his health at the time.

 But not long after he was diagnosed with high-risk neuroblastoma, a day before his 3rd birthday.
 He fell ill quickly and had to go through a lot of treatment for such a little boy.

 His frontline treatment came to an end in December 2016, after which there were no more treatment options available to him in the UK.
 A daunting prospect for his family with the knowledge of the high rates of relapse that come with such poor prognosis.

 They identified the DFMO clinical trial in Michigan as an opportunity to continue his cancer therapy and try to keep his cancer away.
 It needed a fundraising appeal through Solving Kids’ Cancer to raise the £134,000 for Zakky to be able to access treatment.

 With thanks to so many kind-hearted people, the target was met and Zakky began treatment on 2nd January 2017, having six rounds of treatment at Helen DeVos Children’s Hospital over the next two years.

 Zakky’s family are fundraising in case he needs any further treatment in the future that is not available on the NHS and they remain forever grateful for the love shown to their little man: “You will never know how much each and every penny donated means to us.
 It’s the most heart-warming feeling knowing that everyone is behind our boy.
 Because of your support, we gave our boy the chance he deserves and have hope that we can keep him cancer free.”